 1. Segmentation is top priority

-According to Business of Apps Push Notification Statistics, there is a good trend for mobile marketers sending segmented push notifications.
+According to this statistics, there is a good trend for mobile marketers sending segmented push notifications.
 This is of course instead of broadcast messaging.

 When it comes to segmentation, you should build audience segments to target specific users of your app by applying filters to data captured from the install, such as location (e.g. country and city), operating system (e.g. iOS or Android) and the version of the app (e.g. to encourage users to update).

 You might wonder how to do this easily when you have thousands of push notification subscribers?
-If your push notification service has the ability to create segments then it is easy.
+If your provider has the ability to create segments then it is easy.

 2. Use channels to give you a receptive audience